 Because many different factors can contribute to a commercial truck collision, several people or entities could be financially liable for damages.
 For instance, if the driver was texting while driving, they could be considered at fault.
 Or, if the employer didn't provide proper training or supervision, they may be held responsible.
 The maintenance personnel or cargo loaders could also be liable if they didn't maintain or load the vehicle properly.

 The outcome of your case and whether you receive compensation depends on filing a claim against the person or entity whose negligence caused the accident.
-At the Law Offices of Michael R. Abram, as part of our examination into the cause of the crash, we'll also work on identifying who to take action against.
+At Abram and Hutchison, as part of our examination into the cause of the crash, we'll also work on identifying who to take action against.

 Keeping Your Best Interests in Focus